dce/davideisinger.com/content/elsewhere/romanize-another-programming-puzzle/index.md

     > ./romanize 1904
     MCMIV

-It\'s a deceptively difficult problem, especially if, like me, you only understand how Roman numerals work in the vaguest sense.
+It's a deceptively difficult problem, especially if, like me, you only understand how Roman numerals work in the vaguest sense.
 And it's one thing to create a solution that passes the test suite, and another entirely to write something concise and elegant -- going from Arabic to